-1) Create a single landscape snapshot with no cultural features.
+Create a single landscape snapshot with no cultural features.
 The timing or date of this particular landscape was unimportant (see step two ahead).
 To create a pre-industrial landscape, we first obtained the oldest digital version of forest inventory (with the least amount of cultural disturbance) for each jurisdiction.
 Then we used available digital data, records, and maps to replace existing cultural features with the attributes of the known pre-disturbed vegetation types.
 Any remaining culturally modified polygons were filled in with the age and cover-type attributes of the adjacent polygon with the greatest length shared boundary.
 Thus, all towns, roads, cutblocks, mines, and other human developments were replaced by attributes of the last known, or the most likely, polygon.

 - 2) Create an unbiased starting point for the model.
 The "natural" pre-industrial snapshot created by step one may still include bias or inaccuracies from a) fire control b) using data from different eras, or c) aging errors from forest inventories, all of which could influence the subsequent model output for several centuries.
 To eliminate this risk, the model was run forward in time a minimum of 1000 years before landscape snapshots were collected and measured for NRV.

-- 3) Stratify the vegetation into major vegetation types.
-The inventory data was used to define one of seven forest cover-classes, as per Canfor's direction:
+- Stratify the vegetation into major vegetation types.
+The inventory data were then used to define one of nine Weyerhaeuser-defined forest cover-classes that Weyerhaeuser uses for management planning, with the leading species (combinations) as follows:

 - a.
-Conifer pine leading
+Pine (Pl)

 - b.
-Conifer mesic (Sw and fir leading)
+White spruce (Sw)

 - c.
-Conifer hygric (Sb, L, Ta leading)
+Black spruce (Sb)

 - d.
-Conifer Sw/PI leading
+Deciduous (Aw)

 - e.
-Deciduous leading
+Conifer-dominated Pl-mixedwood

 - f.
-Mixedwood Pl leading
+Conifer-dominated Sw-mixedwood

 - g.
-Mixedwood Sw leading
+Conifer-dominated Sb-mixedwood

+- h.
+Deciduous-dominated PI-mixedwood

+- i.
+Deciduous-dominated Sw-mixedwood